The Elephant Man

 It is when you think a bad, a malicious thing about somebody.
 In addition, it is to do something bas to someone because you donít like him or he did something bad to you and you desire take your revenge.

 12. Many times in the text, Sir Treves compared Merrick to a child, why did he do it?

-Because he never had normal contact with the population people before he went to the hospital, Merrick didnít have the chance to learn how live in society and how he should behave towards others.
-Therefore, his social situation was the same of a childís one.omit He was filled with wonder about some unpretentious things like a womanís smile.
+Because he never had normally contacts with the population before he went to the hospital, Merrick didnít have the chance to learn how live in society and how he should behave towards the others.
+Therefore, his social situation was the same of a childís one.
+He filled with wonder about some unpretentious things like a womanís smile.
 In addition, he loved make-believe, pretending to be a hero.